digidemlab/digidemlab.github.io/_projects/digidem-guide-en.markdown

 ref: digidem-guide
 permalink: /en/projects/digidem-guide/
 excerpt: Practical tools to create communities and make decisions together.
 ingress-text: Digidem Guide brings the best digital tools available into one space, so you can find the right one for your needs.
+We do the hard work so you don’t have to!
 image: "/uploads/ineedit.gif"
 links:
 - title: digidemguide.org